If you’re in Nagasaki and have some time left, definitely check out the so-called “Battleship Island“, also known as Gunkanjima.

 It was quite a long boat ride (about 45min.) and they explained about various things that can be found all around Nagasaki Port.

-Once we were out in the ocean they showed a movie explaining about the life on Gunkanjima and the people who used to live there (more about that in a minute, so read on).
+Once we were out in the ocean they showed a movie explaining about the life on Gunkanjima and the people who used to live there.

 You might have seen parts of the island in the music video „MY LONELY TOWN“ by B’z or in the James Bond movie “Skyfall”.